Li-Chongyi/Lighting-the-Darkness-in-the-Deep-Learning-Era-Open/README.md

 |NIMA (Neural Image Assessment)|Non-Reference|PyTorch/TensorFlow|[Code](https://github.com/kentsyx/Neural-IMage-Assessment)/[Code](https://github.com/titu1994/neural-image-assessment)|

 ## 📜</g-emoji>License
 The code, platform, and dataset are made available for academic research purpose only.
-This project is open sourced under MIT license.

 ## 📚</g-emoji>Citation
 If you find the repository helpful in your resarch, please cite the following paper.